-At meetings held on October 19-20 and December 10-11, 2020, the Board (which is comprised of four persons, all of whom are Independent Trustees as defined under the Investment Company Act of 1940, as amended), considered and approved, for another annual term, the continuance of the investment advisory agreement (the "Advisory Agreement") between Advisors Series Trust (the "Trust") and Fort Pitt Capital Group, LLC (the "Advisor") on behalf of the Fort Pitt Capital Total Return Fund (the "Fund").
+At meetings held on October 18 and December 7-8, 2021, the Board (which is comprised of four persons, all of whom are Independent Trustees as defined under the Investment Company Act of 1940, as amended), considered and approved, for another annual term, the continuance of the investment advisory agreement (the "Advisory Agreement") between Advisors Series Trust (the "Trust") and Fort Pitt Capital Group, LLC (the "Advisor") on behalf of the Fort Pitt Capital Total Return Fund (the "Fund").
 At both meetings, the Board received and reviewed substantial information regarding the Fund, the Advisor and the services provided by the Advisor to the Fund under the Advisory Agreement.
 This information, together with the information provided to the Board throughout the course of the year, formed the primary (but not exclusive) basis for the Board's determinations.
-Below is a summary of the factors considered by the Advisory Agreement:
+Below is a summary of the factors considered by the Board and the conclusions that formed the basis for the Board's approval of the continuance of the Advisory Agreement: